Sorry, the title is somewhat a tease.

 The toughest thing about alcohol is that it doesn't have to be longtime abuse to mess up your life- it could be one time too many.

 The only way to adequately deal with the issue is to reflect on I Corinthians 8 and Romans 4 before you even get to the verses about wine and beer.
 I did find a great online Bible study about dealing with issues of liberty using this passage.
-I Corinthians 8 Bible Study
+Links to I Corinthians 8 Studies

 I tend to play devil's advocate with people on the issue- just to prod them a little.
 And there is a lot of sensitive and specific discussion that needs to be made about this- too much for me to deal with in this blog.

-I don't believe those who say the Bible wine was grape juice- it doesn't fit the Biblical analogies or narratives.
+I don't side with those who say the Bible wine was just grape juice- it doesn't fit the Biblical analogies or narratives.
 Even this verse would not make sense - "Welch's Grape Juice is a mocker"?
 Nope- when Jesus changes the water into wine- it was the good stuff and I'm sure it had a healthy ABV.
 Read about it in John 2.

 My suggestion is to constantly think through these issues- hold them prayerfully with an open hand- and decide situation by situation in godly wisdom- and be bold.
 No need to hide behavior if you have a clear conscience- but it is also very OK to say NO if you believe the situation warrants restricting your freedom for the sake of another...in love.